Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Results

-and
+{\rm and}

 where $f_{145}$ is the frequency in megahertz divided by 145, logarithms are base ten, and the correction is only valid from \qtyrange{60}{350}{\mega\hertz}.
-To best fit the measurement data, the GSM must first have offset $T_{\rm offset}$ subtracted, then the residual must be multiplied by $F_{\rm scale}$.
+To best fit the measurement data, GSM2016 must first have $T_{\rm offset}$ subtracted, then the residual must be multiplied by $F_{\rm scale}$.

-After correcting the GSM, we compare it to our measurement data to estimate residual errors after the correction.
-Fig. \ref{fig:Meas_CorrGSM_TraceOverlays} shows measured sky spectra (coloured markers) overlayed with predictions for antenna temperatures using the corrected GSM (black traces).
-Sample sky spectra distributed over the range of local sidereal time of the observations are shown in Fig. \ref{fig:Meas_CorrGSM_TraceOverlays}a and predictions for the antenna temperatures, averaged in \qty{40}{\mega\hertz} bins in frequency, are plotted versus local sidereal time in Fig. \ref{fig:Meas_CorrGSM_TraceOverlays}b.
+After correcting GSM2016, we compare it to our measurement data to estimate residual errors after the correction.
+Fig.~\ref{fig:Meas_CorrGSM_TraceOverlays} shows measured antenna temperatures (coloured markers) overlaid with predictions for antenna temperatures using our corrected GSM2016 (black traces).
+Sample antenna temperature spectra distributed over the range of local sidereal time of the observations are shown in Fig.~\ref{fig:Meas_CorrGSM_TraceOverlays}a and predictions for the antenna temperatures, averaged in \qty{40}{\mega\hertz} bins in frequency, are plotted versus local sidereal time in Fig.~\ref{fig:Meas_CorrGSM_TraceOverlays}b.
+Fig.~\ref{fig:RMS_errors} shows the RMS value of the fractional difference between our corrected GSM2016 and the measurement data (dash-dot line) along with systematic uncertainties in our measurements (dotted line) that are detailed in Section \ref{sec:uncertainty}.
+These are combined in quadrature to yield total RMS error in our corrected GSM2016 (solid line).